RBK-D-IT/digital-development-playbook/docs/general-development-practices/branching-strategy.md

 ## Overview

-Our development process follows a **Git Flow** methodology to ensure smooth collaboration and deployment across environments.
-This strategy encourages frequent collaboration and continuous integration, with **feature / bugfix branches** for development, a **develop branch** for preparing production releases, and a **main branch** for production deployments managed through GitHub and CI/CD pipelines.
+Our development process follows a structured Git branching strategy to ensure smooth collaboration and deployment across environments.
+This strategy encourages frequent collaboration and continuous integration, with **feature / bugfix branches** for development, a **develop branch** for staging and testing, and a **main branch** for production deployments managed through GitHub and CI/CD pipelines.

 ![Branching Strategy Diagram](./img/branching-workflow.png)